Are you a young person who is blind or has low vision?

 Do you access TV, films and other audio-visual content at school, at home or out with friends and family?

-Then grab your popcorn, because Vision Australia is thrilled to bring the Benefits of Audio Description in Education (BADIE) contest to Australasia!
+Then grab your popcorn, because Vision Australia is thrilled to bring the Benefits of Audio Description in Education (BADIE) contest to Australia!

-The Benefits of Audio Description In Education in Australasia (BADIE-AU) contest wants young people who are blind or have low vision to experience media with audio description and tell us what they think about it.
+The Benefits of Audio Description In Education in Australia (BADIE-AU) contest wants young people who are blind or have low vision to experience media with audio description and tell us what they think about it.

-Students, tell us what you think about the way the video was described and what impact it had on you.
+Tell us what you think about the way something was described and what impact it had on you.

-You have a chance to win prizes (including vouchers, and the grand prize: an iPad mini) for yourself and your teacher AND recognition for your school.
+You have a chance to win prizes (including vouchers, and the grand prize: an iPad mini) for yourself and your teacher.